 - Cubed food lunch – kids love finger foods so cube up cooked meat, boiled sweet potatoes, melon, and brownie cubes for dessert.

 - Salad with any toppings your child likes – grilled meats, dried fruits, veggies, avocado, nuts, etc and send a little container of herbed oil or vinaigrette.

 - Trail mix (walnuts, almonds, pecans, sunflower seeds, toasted pumpkin seeds, unsulfured dried fruits, a little bit of GFCFSF chocolate chips, etc, whatever your child likes!)
 I make a big batch and put in single serving bags to grab and go.

 - Kale chips

 - Chicken wings

 - Meatballs (you can hide anything in a meatball!)

-- Quinoa with black beans and tomatoes or use as a hot breakfast cereal with fruit and cinnamon.
+- Quinoa with black beans and tomatoes (quinoa can also be used as a hot breakfast cereal with fruit and cinnamon)